eye-wave/bit-flipper-vst/README.md

 - **!** NOT (doesn't use the bit mask)
 - **|** OR
 - **^** XOR

-> [!WARNING]
-> Flipping the most significant bits can lead to very large DC offsets.

 Can it be useful?
 I guess so? _Well, maybe if you're remaking "On Sight" by Kanye._
 Flipping the first fraction bits can add subtle noise to the sound.